BernardoMesa/BernardoMesa.github.io/_posts/2017-6-28-Hello-World.md

-At each time of the day, for each day of the week, the best locations to place the canvassing teams are:
+The table below summarizes the best locations to place the canvassing teams during each time of day for each day of the week.

 <style>